saltyorg/docs/docs/apps/autoscan.md

 ## Setup

 The Plex API is known to have trouble when scanning items into empty libraries.
-You shoudl add at least one item to each Plex library and perform a manual scan as a first step.
+You should add at least one item to each Plex library and perform a manual scan as a first step.
 If you don't do this, things may not get scanned into Plex in response to autoscan's requests.

 The Saltbox Autoscan role will attempt to partially configure your autoscan config file located at `/opt/autoscan/config.yml`.
 You should refer to the documentation and adjust this file as suits your own needs.
 The config generated is very minimal. [a-train](https://github.com/m-rots/a-train/pkgs/container/a-train){: target=_blank rel="noopener noreferrer" } is now replacing the bernard trigger.